TodePond/DreamBerd/README.md

 # DreamBerd
 DreamBerd is a perfect programming language.
+These are its features!<br>
+When you've finished reading through all the features, check out the [examples](https://github.com/TodePond/DreamBerd/blob/main/Examples.md).

 ## Exclamation Marks!
 Be bold!
 End every statement with an exclamation mark!